5 ways to build and maintain your patent portfolio

 The Patent Box and Research and Development (R&D) Tax Relief schemes reward businesses who invest in the development of new innovations.
 If your business is undertaking R&D, you should consider whether you can take advantage of these UK government schemes.

 The Patent Box is a tax relief scheme which was first introduced on 1 April 2013.
-Under the scheme, companies pay a reduced rate of 10% corporation tax on income derived from qualifying patented inventions and other forms of qualifying intellectual property rights.
+Under the scheme, companies pay a reduced rate of 10% corporation tax on income derived from qualifying patented inventions and other forms of qualifying intellectual property (IP) rights.
 The aim of the scheme is to provide an additional incentive for companies to retain and commercialise existing patents and to develop new, innovative patented products.

 To qualify for the Patent Box, companies must own or hold an exclusive licence for a patent granted by the UK Intellectual Property Office, the European Patent Office or another approved office.